 NdFeB magnets are well suited for use in electric motors, power tools and other products requiring strong, compact permanent magnets.
 They offer the highest magnetic field strength and magnetic stability but have a lower curie temperature.
 Since they tend to be more vulnerable to oxidation than SmCo magnets, protective surface treatments are often applied on them.

 Globally, China represents the largest producer as well as the consumer of NdFeB and SmCo magnets.
 Well diversified and increasing industrial applications coupled by the fact that they have limited substitutes are currently driving the global demand of NdFeB magnets.
-The demand of SmCo magnets, on the other hand, is being driven by the increasing spending on the defense and the aerospace sectors.
+The demand of SmCo magnets, on the other hand, is being driven by the increasing spending on the defence and the aerospace sectors.
 Government initiatives to promote green technologies in order to decrease carbon emissions are also expected to drive the global rare earth magnet market in the coming years.

-Key Questions Answered in This Report?
+Key Questions Answered in This Report: